-General and administrative expenses consist primarily of payroll and related benefit costs for our employees involved in general corporate functions including our senior leadership team as well as costs associated with the use by these functions of software and facilities and equipment, such as rent, insurance, and other occupancy expenses.
-General and administrative expenses also include professional and outside services related to legal and other consulting services.
-General and administrative expenses in headcount required to support business growth and meeting our obligations as a public company.
-We expect general and administrative expenses to decline as a percentage of revenue as we scale our business and leverage investments in these areas.
+General and administrative expenses consist primarily of payroll, benefit costs and stock-based compensation expense for our employees involved in general corporate functions including our senior leadership team as well as costs associated with the use by these functions of software and facilities and equipment, such as rent, insurance and other occupancy expenses.
+General and administrative expenses also include provision for doubtful accounts and professional and outside services related to legal and other consulting services.
+General and administrative expenses are primarily driven by increases in headcount required to support business growth and meeting our obligations as a public company.
+We expect general and administrative expenses to decline as percentage of revenue as we scale our business and leverage investments in these areas.